 To Kill A Kingdom – Alexandra Christo

-Court of Thorns and Roses was just the beginning of the series and, in hind sight, it was nothing in comparison to following book in the series, child’s play really.
+Court of Thorns and Roses was just the beginning of the series and, in hindsight, it was nothing in comparison to the following book in the series, child’s play really.
 Let’s open the floor to the captivating A Court of Mist and Fury by Sarah J. Maas.
 This is a follow on from my first review of A Court of Thorns and Roses, the first book in the series.

 The threat of Amarantha is gone, Prythian is free from her reign and Feyre, our broken and tortured protagonist, is adjusting to her immortal body.
 Her wish came true, she fell into immortality and won the hand of her great love, the High Lord of the Spring Court.
 Tamlin was what she wanted, what she fought to save and protect.
-She is praised and worshiped and dressed up and pushed into parties and, as the bride-to-be of a High Lord, she is smothered and coddled.
+She is praised and worshipped and dressed up and pushed into parties and, as the bride-to-be of a High Lord, she is smothered and coddled.
 But the invisible scars inflicted on her from under the mountain run deeper than anyone can imagine.
 Well, than most can imagine or comprehend.
 Enter Rhysand, the High Lord of the Night Court.
-A tie in from the first book, is the bargain that is struck between Rhysand and Feyre.
+A tie in from the first book is the bargain that is struck between Rhysand and Feyre.
 It removes her from difficult situations in the Spring Court as Rhysand can feel her through the bond of their bargain.
 She is cracking, breaking under her own emotional stress and Rhys is the only one who understands the affect that her time under the mountain had on her, not even Tamlin takes the time to pull Feyre out of the bottomless ravine that she has soundlessly fallen into.
 But Rhys does.
 He sees her for the broken mess she has become, if only because he has become the same behind his mask of indifference and hostility.
-Rhys, beautiful and equally as scarred, whisks her away to his own court, away from Tamlin and the life she cannot seem to find her place in and he offers her santuary and friendship and the promise not to treat her like glass.
+Rhys, beautiful and equally as scarred, whisks her away to his own court, away from Tamlin and the life she cannot seem to find her place in and he offers her sanctuary and friendship and the promise not to treat her like glass.